nicm42/Guess-the-Number/README.md

 * TypeScript

 ## Setup
-To view this project visit the [demo](https://guess-the-number.nicm42.co.uk/) or download the files and open index.html
+To view this project visit the [demo](https://guess-the-number.nicm42.co.uk/) or download the files and open dist/index.html

 ## Features
 * Secret cheat

 ## Status
-Project is: _in progress_
+Project is: _finished_

 ## Contact
 Created by [nicm42](https://www.twitter.com/nicm4242) - feel free to contact me!